Search Knowledge Base by Keyword

 Rationalization

-The Rationalization module provides a mechanism to consolidate multiple assets into a single asset.
-Typically, rationalization is used to consolidate multiple versions of an application into a single version but can be used for any asset type.
-To configure, add a Target Asset Name text or lookup alias data column to an asset type.
-For example, the data column Target Application Name was added to the Application asset type.
-Enter (or select) the Name of the target asset in the Target Asset Name field.
-In the example above, 7-Zip 16.02 x64 is defined as the Target Application Name of the four WinZip versions.
-A scheduled cron job rationalizes assets.
-Unrationalize assets to allow them to be rediscovered and revert to their original state.
+The Rationalization module provides a mechanism to consolidate multiple data records into a single record.
+Typically, rationalization is used to consolidate multiple versions of an application into a single version but can be used for any data type.
+To configure, add a Target Data Type Name text or lookup alias data column to a data type.
+For example, the data column Target Application Name was added to the Application data type.
+Enter (or select) the Name of the target data record in the Target Data Type Name field.
+In the example below, 7-Zip 16.02 x64 is defined as the Target Application Name of the four WinZip versions.
+A scheduled cron job rationalizes data records.
+Unrationalize data records to allow them to be rediscovered and revert to their original state.
 Configure rationalization setting on the Module Settings – Rationalization page.
+You can choose to move attachments, history, notes, and images to the target data record after rationalization.

 Rationalization Log

-The Rationalization Log displays the assets that have been rationalized in ReadyWorks.
+The Rationalization Log displays the data records that have been rationalized in ReadyWorks.

 Available operations: